640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Fluoride, either applied to the surface of the teeth, or consumed through the water supply or supplements (called systemic fluoride) helps prevent tooth decay.
-It also strengthens tooth enamel, and reduced the harmful effects of plaque.
-Fluoride also makes the entire tooth structure more resistant to decay and promotes remineralization, which aids in repairing early decay before damage is even visible.
+Fluoride helps prevent tooth decay.
+It can either be put on the surface of the teeth, or taken in through the water supply or supplements (called systemic fluoride).
+It also strengthens tooth enamel, and reduces the harmful effects of plaque.
+Fluoride also makes the whole tooth resistant to decay.
+It also helps remineralization, which helps repair early tooth decay.

-Products containing fluoride, like most tooth pastes, mouth rinses
+Products with fluoride, like most tooth pastes, mouth rinses

-When your child's first tooth appears, begin using a very small amount of fluoride toothpaste, about the size of a grain of rice, to brush his or her teeth.
+When your child's first tooth appears, use a very small amount of fluoride toothpaste, about the size of a grain of rice, to brush his or her teeth.